docblaze-smartdocs/sharepoint-configuration-guide/index.md

 title: Home Test
 product: SmartDocs 2018.2
 ---
-# NEW NEW NEW NEW TEST SmartDocs SharePoint Configuration Guide
+# ABC SmartDocs SharePoint Configuration Guide

 The purpose of this guide is to help you create and configure SmartDocs repositories on your SharePoint server.
 This guide covers the following topics: